 Explain that you will now give the class some random numbers from a times table rather than the first four numbers.
 Write up, for example, 60, 20, 100, 50.
 Discuss that these are all in the 2, 5 and 10 times tables, but we're only interested in finding the largest possible times table, so we'll say these are numbers in the 10 times table.

-Ideally, each pair would now work at a computer to develop a method of finding the table and shift with ease.
+Ideally, each pair would now work at a computer or tablet to develop a method of finding the table and shift with ease.
 If that isn't possible, generate a dozen or so examples at appropriate levels, and write them on the board for the class to work on.
 Learners could also work in pairs and create examples for their partners to work out.

 Once pairs are finding the table and shift easily, bring the class together.
 Generate a new example and ask a pair to talk through their thinking as they work towards the solution, but ask them to stop short of actually giving the answer.
 The rest of the class could write the answer on mini whiteboards once they've heard enough to work it out.
 Repeat, giving other pairs the opportunity to share